Count of Ribeira Grande: History

-Although his wife was unable to liberate her husband, she was able to influence the Royal Court into restoring their family honours and possessions following her husband's death, thanks to her family connections as descendant of Vasco da Gama.
+Although his wife was unable to liberate her husband, she was able to influence the Royal Court into restoring their family honours and possessions following her husband's death, thanks to her family connections as descendants of Vasco da Gama.
 Her son was the direct beneficiary of this warming of ties.
 Owing to the tarnished nature of the Countship of Vila Franca, it was decided by the King to substitute Ribeira Grande for the blemished former provincial capital.
 The use of Vila Franca had already been a controversial decision in the first place, since Philip II of Spain had not consulted local politicians before instituting the honorific.